Bin-Chen-Lab/spider/README.md

 To find code to reproduce the results we generated in the manuscript, please visit [this separate github repository](https://github.com/Bin-Chen-Lab/spider_analysis/), which provides all code necessary to reproduce our results.

 # Citation
-please cite this repo https://github.com/Bin-Chen-Lab/spider with authors.
+please cite this repo https://github.com/Bin-Chen-Lab/spider with authors (Ruoqiao Chen (chenruo4@msu.edu), Jiayu Zhou, Bin Chen (chenbi12@msu.edu), Michigan State University).